-In order to find those settings we put an emphasis on the blue color spectrum for PAR and energy for corals.
-We then adjusted the white channels to fine tune the visual appearance and also added some red and green sparingly.
+In order to find those settings, we put an emphasis on the blue color spectrum for PAR and energy for corals.
+We then adjusted the white channels to fine-tune the visual appearance and also added some red and green sparingly.
 We adjusted the intensity to accommodate the average PAR requirements of the corals being kept with 75 - 150 PAR for LPS/Softies and 200-350 PAR for SPS corals.

-Hydra 64 Settings for LPS Corals in a 60 Gallon Cube
+Hydra 64 Settings for LPS Corals

-With a single Hydra 64 mounted 12” from the surface over a 60 gallon cube tank we targeted a spectrum range with proven results for coral health coupled with a pleasant visual appearance.
+With a single Hydra 64 mounted 12” from the surface over a 60-gallon cube tank we targeted a spectrum range with proven results for coral health coupled with a pleasant visual appearance.
 We then adjusted the spectrum intensity until we achieved an average PAR throughout the entire tank within 75 - 150 PAR.

-Hydra 64 Settings for SPS Corals in a 60 Gallon Cube
+Hydra 64 Settings for SPS Corals

 For SPS corals, the target PAR range is 200 - 350 PAR throughout the tank and so we ramped up the intensity across the board to achieve the output we needed.
-Again, this is a single Hydra 64 mounted 12” above the water’s surface over the 60 cube.
+Again, this is a single Hydra 64 mounted 12” above the water’s surface over the 60-cube.

 We are confident these data-backed settings will produce great results and you now have the necessary knowledge to hit the ground running with your new Hydra 64.
 One thing to remember is that your particular aquascape and the exact size and shape of your tank will have an effect on performance.
 That being said the most foolproof way to get your light dialed optimally for your tank is to verify the settings with a PAR meter.

-If your one of those reef tank enthusiasts that just can’t get enough and would like to dive deeper into the subject of reef aquarium lighting, we highly recommend Episode #11 in the BRS/WWC System video series.
+If you are one of those reef tank enthusiasts that just can’t get enough and would like to dive deeper into the subject of reef aquarium lighting, we highly recommend Episode #11 in the BRS/WWC System video series.
 Ryan does an amazing job explaining aquarium lighting but also makes a strong case about T5/LED hybrid lighting and why this hybrid technology functions so well over SPS dominant reef tanks.